SCANN: Synthesis of Compact and Accurate Neural Networks: Related Work

 \subsection{Dimensionality Reduction}

 The high dimensionality of many datasets used in various applications of machine learning leads to the curse of dimensionality problem.
-Therefore, researchers have explored dimensionality reduction methods to improve the performance of machine learning models by decreasing the number of features.
-Traditional dimensionality reduction methods include Principal Component Analysis (PCA), Kernel PCA, Factor Analysis (FA), Independent Component Analysis (ICA), as well as Spectral Embedding methods.
+Therefore, researchers have explored DR methods to improve the performance of machine learning models by decreasing the number of features.
+Traditional DR methods include Principal Component Analysis (PCA), Kernel PCA, Factor Analysis (FA), Independent Component Analysis (ICA), as well as Spectral Embedding methods.
 Some graph-based methods include Isomap \cite{tenenbaum2000global} and Maximum Variance Unfolding \cite{weinberger2006introduction}.
 FeatureNet \cite{bhardwaj2018dimensionality} uses community detection in small sample size datasets to map high-dimensional data to lower dimensions.
-Other dimensionality reduction methods include stochastic proximity embedding (SPE) \cite{agrafiotis2003stochastic}, Linear Discriminant Analysis (LDA), and t-distributed Stochastic Neighbor Embedding (t-SNE) \cite{maaten2008visualizing}.
-A detailed survey of dimensionality reduction methods can be found in \cite{van2009dimensionality}.
+Other DR methods include stochastic proximity embedding, linear discriminant analysis , and t-distributed stochastic neighbor embedding \cite{maaten2008visualizing}.
+A detailed survey of DR methods can be found in \cite{van2009dimensionality}.